 If you’re planning to spend some time in Scotland, renting a car is a great option.
-Not only does it give you the freedom and flexibility to travel how and when you want, but also allows you to visit parts of this fantastic country that are difficult to reach any other way than on an organized tour.
+A car rental in Scotland gives you the freedom and flexibility to travel how and when you want, but it also allows you to visit parts of this wonderful country that are difficult to reach any other way.

-What do you need to rent a car in Scotland?
+What do you need for a car rental Scotland?

-You are also required to have insurance, something that can be organized by the rental agency, or with a US credit card (more on that later).
-There will be various options available to you so you’ll have to decide what you want to add on.
-If more than one person intends to share the driving, you’ll need that as an add-on too.
+You are also required to have insurance, something that can be organized by the rental agency (for a fee) or with a US credit card (more on that later).
+There will be various options available to you, so you’ll have to decide what you want to add on.
+If more than one person intends to share the driving, you’ll also need that as an add-on.

 Legally speaking, that’s it, although most Scotland car rental companies will have a few additional rules you’ll have to agree to.
 For instance, most companies limit their rentals to those over the age of 21, with people aged between 21 and 24 required to pay a surcharge (due to the increased likelihood of an incident).
 Likewise, those over the age of 75 might face a surcharge for the same reason.

-As mentioned above, if you have a US credit card, it’s possible you already have CDW insurance for rental car coverage and don’t know it!
-It’s worth it to check your documentation and call your credit card to find out.
-It’s even worth considering signing up to a new credit card that does offer this.
+As mentioned above, if you have a US credit card, you may already have CDW insurance for rental car coverage and don’t know it!
+It’s worth checking your documentation and calling your credit card to find out.
+It’s even worth considering signing up for a new credit card that does offer this.

-If you don’t have a credit card that covers rental car insurance, it may be worth adding it on to your package.
-That way if there is an accident you won’t be stuck paying for a car hire out of pocket.
+If you don’t have a credit card that covers rental car insurance, it may be worth adding it to your package.
+That way, you won’t be stuck paying for a car damages out of pocket if there is an accident.

 Needless to say, the cost of a smaller car will be lower than renting a larger one.
 The fewer add-ons (extra drivers, GPS, etc.) you require, the cheaper it will be too.
 We talk more about this later in this article.

-We traveled around Scotland for two weeks and paid about $300 for a car rental in Scotland, which was a pretty decent deal.
+We traveled around Scotland for two weeks in the off season and paid about $300 for a car rental in Scotland, which was a pretty decent deal.
 However, other times we’ve traveled to Scotland in the summer and paid astronomical rates.
 With rental cars, often the sooner in advance you book, the better rate you will get.
-I like to check comparison sites so I can get the best prices.
+I like to check comparison sites to get the best prices.
 If you book during the summer season, expect to pay higher rates as the demand is high.

-These days, it’s really easy to book a rental car in Scotland before you arrive in the country.
+Nowadays, booking a rental car in Scotland is straightforward before you arrive in the country.
 We think the benefits of doing this are huge.
 Not only are you ‘guaranteed’ the vehicle you’ve opted for, reducing stress levels, but you’ll be charged less for renting that same vehicle simply because you’ve pre-booked.
 Walking up and trying to book a car is one of the worst things you can do for your wallet.

-We are aware that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up over your credit limit on your credit card.
-These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay.
-Stuff like that.
+We know that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up exceeding your credit card credit limit.
+These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay—stuff like that.

-If you’re flying straight into Scotland on a direct flight (rather than crossing the border overland from England, for example) the best place to pick up your rental car is at the airport.
+If you’re flying straight into Scotland on a direct flight (rather than crossing the border overland from England, for example), the best place to pick up your car rental in Scotland is at the airport.

 However, should you need them (such as if you’ve traveled up from London by the Caledonian Express sleeper train), most of the main rental car companies also have offices in the city centers.

 These city center offices are also a good option if you want to explore Scotland on a self-drive vacation before continuing your tour of the UK (Scotland, England, Wales, and Northern Ireland) by other means.
-Just be aware that picking up your vehicle from one location and dropping it off at another (even in the same city) will likely end up costing you more.
+Just be aware that picking up your vehicle from one location and dropping it off at another (even in the same city) will likely cost you more.

-You’re going to want to opt for a smaller car when renting a car in Scotland.
+It’s best to opt for a smaller car when renting a car in Scotland.
 Why’s that?
-For one thing, depending on where you’ll be coming from you could be driving on the ‘wrong’ side of the road – on the left-hand side of the road rather than the right, like in North America.
-That means the steering wheel is on the other side of the vehicle to what you may be used to, with the gear shift (in manual transmission vehicles) and parking brake on the opposite side to you as well.
+For one thing, depending on where you’ll be coming from, you could be driving on the ‘wrong’ side of the road – on the left-hand side of the road rather than the right.
+The steering wheel is on right side of the vehicle which may not be what you are used to, with the gear shift (in manual transmission vehicles) and parking brake on the opposite side to you as well.

 So, the smaller the vehicle you have to control the better!
 That said, the pedals are in the same order as in the US, with the clutch on the left (for manual vehicles), foot brake in the middle, and gas pedal on the right.